Francesco Sfondrati: Biography

+Imperial counselor

-Sfondrati studied Ancient Greek and Latin as a young man and then received a doctorate of law from the University of Pavia.
+Sfondrati studied Ancient Greek and Latin as a young man and then received a doctorate of law from the University of Pavia, where he studied civil law under Giasone del Maino and canon law under Filippo Decio.
 In 1518, he became a professor of public law at the University of Padua.
 He would later work as a professor at the University of Pavia, the University of Bologna, the Sapienza University of Rome, and the University of Turin.
 He was a counselor of Charles III, Duke of Savoy and a member of the senate of Turin.
 In 1527 and 1528, he was Podestà of Pavia.
-He was later a counselor of Francesco II Sforza, joining the senate of Milan in 1530.
+He was later a counselor of Francesco II Sforza, joining the Senate of Milan in 1530.

+Sfondrati married his cousin Anna Visconti, a member of the House of Visconti, daughter of Antonio Visconti, Count of Lonate Pozzolo, and wife Maddalena Trivulzio, in 1537.
+Together, they had seven children, including Niccolò Sfondrati, who became Pope Gregory XIV.
+The couple were close friends of Countess Ludovica Torelli of Guastalla (then the tiny County of Guastalla) and her spiritual advisor, Anthony Zaccaria.
+Francesco's widowed sister Giulia joined the Angelic Sisters of Saint Paul, founded by Zaccaria.
+Sfondrati became a patron of Gerolamo Cardano after the physician cured one of his sons.

+In 1533, Sfondrati acquired the fiefdom of Bellagio, formerly belonging to the Marquis of Stanga.
+The ruins of the sumptuous Stanga building were rebuilt by Francesco.
+For more than 200 years the Sfondrati family ruled Bellagio.
+It was during this period that, favoured by its ideal position for transport and trade, various small industries flourished: amongst others, particularly notable were candle-making and the silk industry (involving the breeding of silk worms and the cultivation of mulberry trees).

 Charles V, Holy Roman Emperor then named Sfondrati to the Aulic Council.
 He was also Charles V's ambassador to the Duke of Savoy.
-On 23 October 1537 the emperor made him Graf of Riviera di Lecco.
-He also served as governor of Siena.
+On 23 October 1537 the emperor made him Graf of Riviera di Lecco and Freiherr of Valsassina.
+He also served as Governor of Siena.
+He was succeeded in his titles by his son Paolo Sfondrati (? - Turin, 23 April 1587), 2nd Count of Rivera di Lecco and 2nd Baron of Valassina, married to his twice cousin Sigismonda d'Este of the Lords of San Martino, by whom he had issue.

-Sfondrati was married to Anna Visconti, a member of the House of Visconti.
-Together, the couple had seven children, including Niccolò Sfondrati, who became Pope Gregory XIV.

-Following his wife's death on 20 November 1538, Sfondrati entered the clerical state.
-He quickly became a protonotary apostolic participantium.
-He also became a Referendary of the Apostolic Signatura.